vimosh0812/vhionex-website/components/landing-page/README.md

-# vhionex Landing Page Component
+# vhionex (Pvt Ltd) Landing Page Component

-This is a modular landing page component for the vhionex website.
+This is a modular landing page component for the vhionex (Pvt Ltd) website.
 It's designed to be easily imported and used in any Next.js application.

 ## Quick Integration